visualdiffer/visualdiffer.github.com/_includes/foldersTraversal.md

 # [Folders Traversal](#folders_traversal)

-User can choose to not traverse special files like symbolic links and packages
+Users can choose not to traverse special files like symbolic links and packages.

 <div class="table-wrapper">
 <table class="alt">